Module

 Use file

+.
 You can also use values from the theme_dict

 in the file path.

-This example will generate a file from the template ../MODULE_NAME/templates/style.css.j2
+This will generate a file from the template and save it to the target path, overwriting the existing file.

 You can also: